DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 Re: Someone doesn't know what "brick" means.
 (Score:2)

-Something about DJI (Score:2)
+Something about DJI (Score:3)

 Demand a refund!